 Shock loss may also come about.
 It’s a situation where patients lose some of the natural hair in the area where new hair has been implanted.
 It’s, however, not a permanent occurrence.

-It’s vital to discuss with your doctor about some of these risks and more about the surgery, plus enhancements that possibly come with the operation.
+It’s vital to discuss with your doctor some of these risks and more about the surgery, plus enhancements that possibly come with the operation.
 The surgeon will determine which procedure best suits you.